Unizen (ZCX) Price Reaches $0.30 on Top Exchanges

-Unizen (ZCX) traded 3.1% lower against the US dollar during the one day period ending at 16:00 PM E.T. on March 24th.
-During the last week, Unizen has traded up 46.9% against the US dollar.
-One Unizen token can currently be purchased for about $0.30 or 0.00000457 BTC on popular exchanges.
-Unizen has a market cap of $178.86 million and approximately $1.93 million worth of Unizen was traded on exchanges in the last 24 hours.
+Unizen (ZCX) traded 23% lower against the US dollar during the 1 day period ending at 9:00 AM ET on March 27th.
+Unizen has a total market cap of $177.91 million and $3.74 million worth of Unizen was traded on exchanges in the last day.
+During the last week, Unizen has traded down 18.6% against the US dollar.
+One Unizen token can currently be purchased for about $0.30 or 0.00000424 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.